-Mark C. Capone is President and CEO of Myriad Genetics.
-He previously served as President of Myriad Genetic Laboratories from March 2010 to June 2015.
+Mark C. Capone is president and CEO of Myriad Genetics.
+He previously served as president of Myriad Genetic Laboratories from March 2010 to June 2015.
 Mr. Capone joined the company in October 2002.
-Prior to joining Myriad, he served 17 years with Eli Lilly and Company where he held positions as Product Development Manager, Manufacturing Plant Manager, and Area Sales Director.
+Prior to joining Myriad, he served 17 years with Eli Lilly and Company where he held positions as product development manager, manufacturing plant manager, and area sales director.
 Mr. Capone received his B.S. degree in Chemical Engineering from Penn State University graduating with highest distinction and his M.S. degree in Chemical Engineering from Massachusetts Institute of Technology.
 He also earned a Master of Science in Management from the Sloan School of Management at the Massachusetts Institute of Technology.
-In 2012, Mr. Capone was elected Outstanding Engineering Alumnus at Penn State and he is a member of the Industrial and Professional Advisory Council along with Advisory Board for the Hershey Medical Center for Innovation, both at Penn State.
-He currently serves on the Board of the American Clinical Laboratory Association.
-Mr. Capone also is a Member of the Board of Trustees for Pioneer Theatre Company in Salt Lake City.
+In 2012, Mr. Capone was elected Outstanding Engineering Alumnus at Penn State and is a member of the Industrial and Professional Advisory Council along with Advisory Board for the Hershey Medical Center for Innovation, both at Penn State.
+He currently serves on the Board of the American Clinical Laboratory Association and is a Member of the Board of Trustees for Pioneer Theatre Company in Salt Lake City.

 Robert G. Harrison, chief information officer, joined Myriad in 1996.
 He served as Myriad's network administrator from 1996 to 2000 and was named director of information systems and technology in 2000.
 Mr. Harrison was named vice president of information systems and technology in 2005, a position he held until January 2008 when he was named chief information officer.
 He began his career in IT working for several private companies and consulting firms where he held positions in technical support, sales and management roles.
 Mr. Harrison received a B.S. degree in Business Administration with a minor in Computer Science from the University of Utah in 1994.